-The on-screen interfaces we now interact with daily without a second thought; all the thoughtfully laid-out programmes we use to carry out tasks - data sorting, word processing, browsing, drawing, communicating, sharing - exist because the computer mouse gave normal people, not just engineers, direct control over their machines.
+It's fair to say that the computer mouse has had a pretty substantial impact on the computing industry.
+The on-screen interfaces we now interact with without a second thought and all the thoughtfully laid-out programmes we use to carry out tasks; all of which exist because the computer mouse gave normal people direct control over their machines.

 Life before the computer mouse

 At the time of Englebart's presentation, engineers communicated with computers (of which there were few, mainly in universities) using punch cards: paper cards containing holes punched by hand or machine, to represent data.
 Each card was a line of code that the computer would then process when inserted into a punch card reader.
 Englebart's proposition that we would one day communicate with computers directly - by moving a cursor around a screen or typing words, was revolutionary.

 It is thanks to the humble mouse that the computer evolved into the technology millions of us now use and rely on every day.
 For 50 years the mouse has slowly shape-shifted through many different designs.
 But with the rise of touch screens, gesture and voice control, is the computer about to move on into the future without its trusty rodent-shaped sidekick?

 The mouse hasn't always been as friendly as its quirky name suggests

 As incredible an invention as it's been, the mouse hasn't been 100 per cent good for humanity.
 Some mouse designs, especially the traditional type shaped like a mouse, can force the hand and wrist into unnatural positions which, over time, can lead to musculoskeletal pain.

 - Wrist angled upwards or down (the wrists should be in-line with the forearm when using a mouse).